 (b) give to the principal of the school, or of each of the schools, a copy of the audited annual financial statements of the association as soon as is practicable after those statements have been approved by the association.

-148. Winding up of associations
+148. Winding up association

 (1) An association that is in breach of this Act may be wound up by the Supreme Court on the application of the Minister.